Spread the love

 Old Testament: This term means to pursue, to be entangled, to be guilty, to keep close, and to shut up.

-New Testament: This term means to hold a grudge, to be hostile, to be under the control of.
+New Testament: This term means to hold a grudge, to be hostile, and to be under the control of.

 Mk.6:19: “Herodias harbored a grudge against him [John the Baptist] and wanted to kill him but was unable to do so.”
 (Herod imprisoned John the Baptist because he feared that his influence over the people might lead to a rebellion.
 Yet Herod, knowing that John the Baptist was a righteous and holy, liked to listen to him.)